Having a prenuptial agreement can give you and your partner clarity from the start, making the joining of your lives simpler.

-We appreciate that having a prenuptial agreement, otherwise known as a prenup, isn’t for everyone.
+We appreciate that having a prenuptial agreement, otherwise known as a prenup, is not for everyone.
 But for some couples about to marry or enter a civil partnership, a prenuptial agreement provides peace of mind should their relationship sadly break down.

-Prenuptial agreements are becoming increasingly popular as couples become more aware of both the financial and emotional cost of getting divorced.
+Prenuptial agreements are becoming increasingly popular as couples become more aware of both the financial and emotional cost of parting ways.

-It may be that you’ve been married before and have children from a previous marriage to think about.
-Or maybe you’ve met your partner slightly later in life and one of you have financial assets you would like to protect.
+It may be that you have been married before and have children from a previous marriage.
+Or perhaps you have met your partner slightly later in life and one of you have financial assets you would like to protect.